 To put this into context, I am literally the coldest woman on the planet.
-I’ll give you an example – we went on honeymoon to the Maldives last November, and whilst everyone else was sat in the shade at midday, I went swimming in the lagoon.
+I’ll give you an example – I was in the Maldives last November, and whilst everyone else was sat in the shade at midday, I went swimming in the lagoon.
 And when it dropped to a balmy 30 degrees in the evening, Ice Queen here was sat in a sodding cardi.

 So it really does take a lot to make me hot, and thank god because – by the by – a sweaty upper lip is not a look I sport well.